1612226/AI_Lab1/README.md

 * Python 3.7 and up

 ## Usage
-Running file GUI.py to get the visualization of A* heuristic
+Running file GUI.py to get the visualization of A* and ARA heuristic

 First, you should create the following:

-- Start: Double click middle button
+- Start: Double click left button
 - Goal: Double click right button
-- Barrier: Hold left click
+- Make obstacle: Hold left click
+- Delete obstacle: Hold right click

 Control: